AYUSHMAAN1812/Club-Event-Management-App/README.md

 # Club-Event-Management-App
-- This is a workspace for the development of Club Eent Management Application
+- This is a workspace for the development of Club Event Management Application